 - Plain vanilla swap is the simplest variation of this type of derivative.

-- Interest rate swaps are when there is the exchange of fixed rate for floating rate loan by parties.
+- Interest rate swaps are when there is the exchange of fixed rates for floating-rate loans by parties.
 Consider that if one party has a fixed loan rate and floating liabilities, it may enter into a swap with a party that has floating rates to match the rate to the liability.
-Interest rate swaps are also possible through option strategies or swaption which gives the owner the right yet not the obligation to enter into a swap.
+Interest rate swaps are also possible through option strategies or swaption, which gives the owner the right yet not the obligation to enter into a swap.

 - Currency swaps are when a single party exchanges loan payments + principal in one currency for payments and principal in another.

-- Commodity swaps are a type of contract where payment is based on the price of the commodity which is underlying.
-Akin to a futures contract, the price at which the commodity will be sold can be ensured and price to be paid can be fixed by the customer.
+- Commodity swaps are a type of contract where payment is based on the price of the commodity, which is underlying.
+Akin to a futures contract, the price at which the commodity will be sold can be ensured, and the price to be paid can be fixed by the customer.

-Moving ahead, another type of contracts are forward/future contracts which are formed between parties for purchasing or selling assets in the long term for a specified price.
+Moving ahead, another type of contract are forward/future contracts, which are formed between parties for purchasing or selling assets in the long term for a specified price.
 Such contracts are composed in reference to the spot or the day’s price.
-The profit/loss incurred by the parties is equal to the difference between spot price at the delivery time and forward/future price.
+The profit/loss incurred by the parties is equal to the difference between the spot price at the delivery time and the forward/future price.
 Such contracts are used for hedging as well as speculating with respect to future crisis.

 Forwards and Futures: A Big Difference

 Forwards and futures contracts differ in that futures refer to standardized contracts that are traded on the exchange while nonstandardized, OTC contracts are forwards.